Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: Analytical results for master integrals

-Next, there are four integrals that we give for completeness.
-These UV-divergent two-point integrals are calculated using dimensional regularization by analytically continuing the integrals to $d$-dimensional ($d = 4 + 2\epsilon$) space-time, where the pole $\epsilon < 0$ yields the UV-divergence.~\footnote{In Eq.~\eqref{deltaIRbox} in the text where we isolated the IR divergence, we have analytically continued to dimension $D=4-2\epsilon$, where $\epsilon <0$.
+Next, we have four integrals whose expressions we provide for completeness.
+These UV-divergent two-point integrals are calculated using dimensional regularization by analytically continuing the integrals to $d$-dimensional ($d = 4 + 2\epsilon$) space-time, where the pole $\epsilon < 0$ yields the UV-divergence.\footnote{In Eq.~\eqref{deltaIRbox} in the main text where we isolated the IR divergence, we have analytically continued to dimension $D=4-2\epsilon$, where $\epsilon <0$.
 This case should not be confused with the continuation to the dimension $d\neq D$ which we use in this part of Appendix~\ref{appB} in the context of the particular UV-divergent integrals of interest.
-Nonetheless, our TPE results are free of UV-divergences, as seen in Eq.~\eqref{eq:C12inB} which involves taking differences of such UV-divergent functions.} These integrals are needed later in Appendix~\ref{appB} when we evaluate the tensor integrals $T^{-\mu}_1$ displayed in Appendix~\ref{appA}.
-They are given by the following expressions with $\mu=\sqrt{-Q^2}$ as the choice of the renormalization scale:
+Nonetheless, our TPE results are free of UV-divergences, as seen in Eq.~\eqref{eq:C12inB} which involves taking the differences of such UV-divergent functions.} These integrals are needed later in Appendix~\ref{appB} when we evaluate the tensor integrals $T^{-\mu}_1$ displayed in Appendix~\ref{appA}.
+They are given by the following expressions: \begin{widetext}